FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 # Flutter Forms Guide

-In this tutorial we will go through how to build advanced reactive forms in Flutter (Material).
+This guide will take you through the steps on how to build advanced reactive forms in Flutter (Material).
 Here is a list of what we're going to do:
 - Text fields with different input types (Text, numbers, etc..)
 (Part 1)
 - Drop downs and check boxes (Part 1)
 - Local and server validations (Part 1)